 While the video ends there, it does show the stunning amount of work Battlestate has put in for the map.
 There are lots of tiny details in each room, from furniture to even a portrait of the meme Doge.
 There’s a lot to take in, and this is just a single building in an urban center.
 It’s exciting to think of how many more of these details you could see once the map is live.

 Is there any news about a release date?

 Unfortunately, as with most things about Escape from Tarkov, there is no clear info yet as to when this map will drop.
 The folks at Battlestate have stayed silent on any release date.
-However, what we do know is that the Streets of Tarkov EFT map will be part of the 0.13 patch.
+However, what we do know is that the Streets of Tarkov EFT map is expected to come with the 0.13 patch.
 As to when exactly this new major update will be ready, your guess is as good as mine.